argriffing/phyly/examples/Felsenstein.2004.fig.16.4/README.md

 <dt>root_prior</dt>
 <dd>
-A prior distribution over states.
+An optional prior distribution over states at the node situated at the root of the tree.
 </dd>

 <dt>rate_matrix</dt>
 <dd>
-Off-diagonal entries of this matrix specify transition rates between states.
+Off-diagonal entries specify transition rates between states.
-The CTMC process defined by this rate matrix is shared across all edges of the tree, although each edge may scale this rate by its own coefficient.
+The CTMC process defined by this rate matrix is shared across all edges of the tree, although each edge may further scale this rate by its own coefficient.
 Diagonal entries of this matrix are ignored.
+The rate matrix in this particular example defines a Jukes-Cantor process.
 </dd>

 <dt>rate_divisor</dt>
 <dd>
-In this example, the rate matrix is divided by 3 so that the off-diagonal entries of each row sum to 1.
+In this example, the rate matrix is scaled by 1/3 so that the off-diagonal entries of each row of the scaled matrix add up to 1.
 </dd>

 <dt>probability_array</dt>
 <dd>
-This is a 3 dimensional ndarray that allows a separate emission likelihood to be specified for each (site, node, state) triple.
+This is a 3 dimensional nd-array that allows a separate emission likelihood to be specified for each (site, node, state) triple.
-In this example we have 1 site, 8 nodes, and 4 states (A, C, G, T).
+In this example we have 1 site, 8 nodes, and 4 nucleotide states (A, C, G, T).
-The first five rows specify the 5 aligned leaf taxon nucleotides `ACCCG`, and the last three rows indicate that no data is available for internal nodes.
+The first five rows define a single column (ACCCG) in an alignment of 5 leaf taxon nucleotide sequences, and the last three rows indicate that no nucleotide sequence data is available for any of the three internal nodes for this column.
+This format is quite flexible but is unwieldy for large amounts of data.
 </dd>

 </dl>